Okeoma/unification-of-customers-records-into-a-central-server/README.md

 application will act as a prototype for a more robust application.
 This will eventually require big data.
 Due to the different data formats provided by the organization, the program should be able to carry out the following tasks:

 • EXTRACT THE RECORDS WHICH ARE STORED IN VARIOUS FORMATS: The file formats and a description of what they contain are:
-- JSON - Customers Credit Card records
+- JSON - Customers' Credit Card records
 - XML - Customers Employment records
 - CSV - Customers Vehicle records
-The program was able to extract all three files using their various python methods for reading into the application.
+The program was able to extract all three files using their various Python methods for reading into the application.

 • TRANSFORM THE DATA INTO A UNIFIED FORMAT TO ENHANCE DATA WRANGLING: